Sewing: Tools

-Sewers working on a simple project need only a few sewing tools, such as measuring tape, needle, thread, cloth, and sewing shears.
-More complex projects may only need a few more simple tools to get the job done, but there are an ever-growing variety of helpful sewing aids available.
+Sewers working on a simple project need only a few sewing tools, such as flexible measuring tape, needle, thread, cloth, and sewing shears, but there are many helpful sewing aids and specialized tools available.

-In addition to sewing shears, rotary cutters may be used for cutting fabric, usually used with a cutting mat to protect other surfaces from being damaged.
-Seam rippers are used to remove mistaken stitches.
-Special marking pens and chalk are used to mark the fabric as a guide to construction.
+Rotary cutters may also be used for cutting fabric, usually used with a cutting mat to protect other surfaces from being damaged.
+Seam rippers are used to remove mistaken stitches or basting stitches.
+Special washable markers or chalk are used to mark the fabric as a guide to construction.

-Pressing and ironing are an essential part of many sewing projects, and require additional tools.
+Pressing and ironing are an essential part of any sewing project, and require additional tools.
 A steam iron is used to press seams and garments, and a variety of pressing aids such as a seam roll or tailor's ham are used to aid in shaping a garment.
 A pressing cloth may be used to protect the fabric from damage.
+A velvet board helps to iron velvet without crushing it.

 Sewing machines are now made for a broad range of specialised sewing purposes, such as quilting machines, heavy-duty machines for sewing thicker fabrics (such as leather), computerized machines for embroidery, and sergers for finishing raw edges of fabric.

 A wide variety of presser foot attachments are available for many sewing machines—feet exist to help with hemming, pintucks, attaching cording, assembling patchwork, quilting, and a variety of other functions.

-A thimble is a small hard tool used as a protective device for sewing.
+A thimble is a small hard tool used to protect fingertips while hand sewing.